 Grand go the years in the crescent above them…

 School copybook practice might have been even completely mechanical, yet rewriting own content has always been and will remain different, to a human being employing own handwritten style and semantics.

-The author would have rewritten pieces with suggestions for improvement, yet without improving them, and in contexts where keeping previous forms is unnecessary (unless we would be to reflect on a lexemic correlation between individual poems, which does not look the case here).
-Sample J621:
+Here, the author would have rewritten pieces with suggestions for improvement, but without improving them, and in content where keeping the previous form looks unnecessary — unless we would be to reflect on a lexemic correlation between poems, for which the example in J621 does not make anything much of the case:

 I asked no other thing

 I offered Being for it;

 Down the page, the plus symbol is rewritten, with the suggestion, +smiled.